When I look back I seem to remember singing.

 And hear the far-off youthful voices singing.

-Fable, a poem 1959 is Copyright Doris Lessing, and is reprinted here by kind permission of Jonathan Clowes Ltd., London , on behalf of Doris Lessing.
+Fable is © Doris Lessing, and is reprinted here by kind permission of Jonathan Clowes Ltd, London, on behalf of Doris Lessing.
 Olivia Guest from Jonathan Clowes Ltd

 Pictured are two books of published poetry by Nobel Laureate and writer Doris Lessing (1919-2013).
 I am intrigued by each of the books.
 I thought to add some information on the status of the books and their current locations, but information is quite scanty.
 Thus I will be blogging the process.